Drona (simulator)

-Drona is a small-arms range training simulator for imparting realistic and cost-effective simulator based weapons training.
-It was developed by Simulator Development Division based at Secunderabad city in India.
+Drona is a small-arms range training simulator for imparting realistic and cost-effective simulator-based weapons training.
+It was developed by Simulator Development Division and made by the 515 Army Base Workshop as both units are under the Electronics and Mechanical Engineers (EME).

-Simulator Development Division (SDD) was established as a nodal agency for development of simulators for Indian Army in the year 1991.

 Drona is an electronic and software-based equipment which reduces expenditure on ammunition, logistics and time spent on regular troop training by 40 to 50 per cent.

+Development

+In 2002, it's reported that Egypt, Myanmar and Sri Lanka made orders for the Drona.

+Kit

-Equipment comprises either a single-lane or multi-lane (usually eight) firing stations connected to an instructor server.
-Weapons such as 7.62 mm SLR, 7.62 mm LMG, 5.56 mm INSAS and 5.56 mm LMG can be used in the firing station.
-At the firing station, user is shown computer generated images, to simulate different kinds of terrain and conditions.
+Drona's equipment comprises either a single-lane or multi-lane (usually eight) firing stations connected to an instructor's server.
+Weapons such as the SLR, the 7.62mm LMG and the INSAS assault rifle/light machine gun can be used.
+At the firing station, user is shown computer-generated images to simulate different kinds of terrain and conditions.
 Other options include day and night firing, right and left-handed use and bi-lingual instructions in English and Hindi.

 An instructor will sit in a sound-proof AC cabin to observe and guide the trainee.